oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 ## Purpose

-This FPGA reference design demonstrates QR decomposition of matrices of complex numbers, a common operation employed in linear algebra.
+This FPGA reference design demonstrates QR decomposition of matrices of complex/real numbers, a common operation employed in linear algebra.
 Matrix _A_ (input) is decomposed into a product of an orthogonal matrix _Q_ and an upper triangular matrix _R_.

 The algorithms employed by the reference design are the Gram-Schmidt QR decomposition algorithm and the thin QR factorization method.
 Background information on these algorithms can be found in Wikipedia's [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition) article.
 The original algorithm has been modified and optimized for performance on FPGAs in this implementation.